Human trafficking in Barbados: Protection

 In 2016 Barbados passed the Trafficking in Persons Prevention Act, 2016.
 This Act repealed and replaced Transnational Organizational Crime (Prevention and Control) Act, 2011, which provided for prosecution of all forms of human trafficking including the removal of human organs.
 The Trafficking in Persons Prevention Act, 2016 gives effect to the United Nations Protocol to Prevent, Suppress and Punish Trafficking in Persons,Especially Women and Children, Supplementing, the United Nations Convention Against Transnational Organized Crime.
 Section 3 of this 2016 Act provides for the offence of trafficking in persons and the penalty is a fine of one million dollars, 25 years in prison or both the fine and imprisonment.
 Section 4 provides for the offence of trafficking in children and the penalty is two million dollars or life imprisonment or both.
-Section 6 makes it an offence to hold or keep a persons travel documents and the penalty for this offence is $250 000, 20 years in prison or both.
+Section 6 makes it an offence to hold or keep a person's travel documents and the penalty for this offence is $250 000, 20 years in prison or both.
 Section 7 makes it an offence to transport or conspire to transport a person for the purpose of exploiting that person for prostitution.
 Section 8 and 9 make it offence to receive financial benefit from trafficking in persons or children respectively.
 Section 10 provides for the forfeiture of the proceeds of trafficking.
 Section 12 provides for the Directors or agent of the company to be liable for trafficking depending on the proven level of the companies involvement.
 Section 11 provides for restitution to victims in the way of loss of income, compensation for their distress and for medical expenses to name a few areas.
 Section 20 provides for victims to be given a safe haven when found and to be safe passage to their home country or country of their choice.
 These provisions are in keeping with the required international standards.